ConstraintLayout/constraintlayout.github.io/layouts/linearlayout.md

 </androidx.constraintlayout.widget.ConstraintLayout>
 ```

-The value in the `app:layout_constraintHorizontal_weight` is applied in exactly the same way as `android:layout_weight` in `LinearLayout` - the available space is divided up based on the ratios of the wieghts of each view.
+The value in the `app:layout_constraintHorizontal_weight` is applied in exactly the same way as `android:layout_weight` in `LinearLayout` - the available space is divided up based on the ratios of the weights of each view.